Vishnu1426/pes_pd/README.md

 ![image](https://github.com/Vishnu1426/pes_pd/assets/79538653/a0b8b6ab-6769-498d-b77a-0a8dd8d694c2)

 + There needs to be an interface between every language.
-+ The interface which is in between the assembly language and layout is called the Hardware description language.
++ The interface which is in between the assembly language and layout is called the Hardware Description Language.
 + An example hardware which can implement the assembly logic would be a picorv32 core.
 This picorv32 core is defined using an HDL program.

 ![image](https://github.com/Vishnu1426/pes_pd/assets/79538653/39235fe8-d41f-4781-a82f-9ccce564a8ef)